nzakas/understandinges6/manuscript/02-Functions.md

 ## The Spread Operator

 Closely related to rest parameters is the spread operator.
-Whereas rest parameters allow you to specify multiple independent arguments should be combined into an array, the spread operator allows you to specify an array that should be be split and have its items passed in as separate arguments to a function.
+Whereas rest parameters allow you to specify that multiple independent arguments should be combined into an array, the spread operator allows you to specify an array that should be be split and have its items passed in as separate arguments to a function.
 Consider the `Math.max()` method, which accepts any number of arguments and returns the one with the highest value.
 It's basic usage is as follows:

 ```js
 let value1 = 25,